In the last chapter we showed the tasks information on browser. We accomplished

 In the case of pure API architecture for certain cases there might be CORS issue since the frontend code and backend code are served from two different domains.

-In the case of API architecture the code can be served as static asset since it does not need to go through an application server.
+In the case of pure API architecture the code can be served as static asset since it does not need to go through an application server.
 If the application server is rightly configured then this will help only in the case of first hit since after that ideally browser should be caching all frontend code.

 As everything in software engineering the answer to which design is better is "It depends".
 It depends on the team composition.
 If most of the team members are full stack engineers then probably Rails monolith architecture is better.
 If the team has very specialized frontend and backend engineers then probably API architecture is more suitable.

-There is nothing to commit in this chapter since all we had done was learning the basics of frontend-backend separation.
+There is nothing to commit in this chapter.